Apple Inc’s Migration Assistant is a great way to transfer your files, preferences and settings. From an old Mac or a Mac you no longer use.

 You can get far more detail.
 And work out how long your migration could take by looking at this document on the site.
 How Long Does Migration Assistant Take?

-Migration Assistant does not wipe your old Mac.
+Migration Assistant does not clear any files on your old Mac.
 It copies your user data as part as the migration process.
 Your old Mac stays the same.

-And your old Windows PC, if you’re moving from a PC stays unchanged.
+And your old Microsoft Windows device, if you’re moving from Windows stays unchanged.

 Other Apps With Similar Names To Migration Assistant.
 What Do They Do?

-Data Migration Assistant – is a Microsoft app that runs on a Windows PC.
+Data Migration Assistant – is a Microsoft app that runs on Windows.
 You’d use this app when you’re migrating a SQL server database or an Azure SQL database.
 From an old version to a new version.
 It highlights those issues that might cause performance issues.
 Or issues that will break your database.

 You can find out more about that application here.

-Lenovo Migration Assistant – is a Windows PC tool made by the company Lenovo.
+Lenovo Migration Assistant – is a Windows based tool made by the company Lenovo.
 And you’d use it to move your data from an old Lenovo PC to a new one.

 You can find out more about it here.